- Military Basics

 Bureau of Naval Personnel Instruction 1710.22, “Navy Flying Club Program,” June 5, 2001 — This instruction issues policy, procedures and responsibilities for the Navy Flying Club.

 Air Force Policy Directive 34-1, “Air Force Services Combat Support Programs,” October 11, 2018 — This directive establishes policy for support programs in a combat theater to include recreational programs and services.

-Air Force Instruction 34-266, “Air Force Fitness and Sports Programs,” September 25, 2018 — This instruction implements fitness improvement programs and voluntary, leisure-time fitness and sports activities.
+Air Force Instruction 34-266, “Air Force Fitness and Sports Programs,” September 25, 2018, Certified Current March 31, 2022 — This instruction implements fitness improvement programs and voluntary, leisure-time fitness and sports activities.

 Air Force Manual 34-137, “Air Force Fitness and Sports Operations,” April 7, 1995 — This manual supplements Air Force Instruction 34-137 by providing operations and procedural guidance for sports programs and fitness centers.
 (This manual is posted on a password-protected website.)

-Air Force Instruction 34-126(I), “Armed Forces Entertainment Program,” October 16, 2018 — This instruction implements the Armed Forces Entertainment Program for the Air Force.
+Air Force Instruction 34-126, “Armed Forces Entertainment Program,” September 30, 2022 — This instruction implements the Armed Forces Entertainment Program for the Air Force.